PragmaticCoding/PragmaticCoding.github.io/_posts/2022-11-02-MultiMVCI.md

 #### Reasons Not to Do This

-There are probably lots of genuinely good reason to use this approach, but it does add a layer of complexity to your MVCI frameworks.
+There are probably lots of genuinely good reasons to use this approach, but it does add a layer of complexity to your MVCI frameworks.

 The question is whether or not you should go this way.